-Superstatistics is a method widely used today in various scientific fields: environmental science (Weber et al., 2019; Schäfer et al., 2021), biology (Costa et al., 2022), statistical mechanics (dos Santos et al., 2022), quantum science (Okorie et al., 2023).
-Superstatistics is here applied to the Gulf of Trieste, which is used as a natural laboratory to explore the air-sea interaction.
-The Gulf of Trieste is a shallow semi-enclosed basin in the Northern Adriatic Sea (Mediterranean Sea; Fig. 1a): its maximum depth is approximately 25 m and its shape is roughtly a 20 km × 20 km square, opened on the western side.
-The Gulf of Trieste sea surface base circulation is driven by the basin-wide Adriatic cyclonic (counter-clockwise) circulation and by the internal thermohaline properties of the basin (Cosoli et al., 2012; Querin et al., 2021), showing a mean surface water outflow (Bogunović and Malačič, 2008).
-But this base state is highly varied by two different forcings: the north freshwater input from the Isonzo/Soča River and the wind forcing (Querin et al., 2006; Cosoli et al., 2012; Cosoli et al., 2013; Querin et al., 2021).
-Moreover, the Gulf of Trieste together with the northernmost part of the Adriatic shelf are also sites of North Adriatic Dense Water formation due to shelf convection (Jeffries and Lee, 2007; Pullen et al., 2007).
+cal mechanics (dos Santos et al., 2022), and quantum science (Okorie et al., 2023).
+Superstatistics is applied here to the Gulf of Trieste, which is used as a natural laboratory to explore the air-sea interaction.
+The Gulf of Trieste is a shallow semi-enclosed basin in the northern Adriatic Sea (Mediterranean Sea; Fig. 1a): its maximum depth is approximately 25 m and its shape is a roughly $20 \text{ km} \times 20 \text{ km}$ square opened on the western side.
+The Gulf of Trieste sea surface base circulation is driven by the basin-wide Adriatic cyclonic (anti-clockwise) circulation and by the internal thermohaline properties of the basin (Cosoli et al., 2012; Querin et al., 2021), showing a mean surface water outflow (Bogunović and Malačič, 2008).
+However, this base state is highly varied by two different forcings: the northern freshwater input from the Isonzo (Soča) River and the wind forcing (Querin et al., 2006; Cosoli et al., 2012; Cosoli et al., 2013; Querin et al., 2021).
+Moreover, the Gulf of Trieste and the northernmost part of the Adriatic shelf are also sites of North Adriatic Dense Water formation due to shelf convection (Jeffries and Lee, 2007; Pullen et al., 2007).

-The main wind regimes consist in Bora and Sirocco wind events.
-The Bora is a east-north-easterly katabatic wind with gusts reaching up to $50~{\rm m~s^{-1}}$ and bringing cold and dry continental air from the north-east over the sea (Poulain and Raicich, 2001).
-The Bora intensity is highly affected by the land orography and it blows with particular strength over the Gulf of Trieste.
-Bora winds are most common during the cold season, but they can occur also during the summer.
-When the Bora blows, it forces the surface water out of the Gulf and a replenishing bottom counter-current entering the Gulf causes an upwelling on its closed side (Querin et al., 2006; Malačič et al., 2001).
-Furthermore Bora events are very efficient in causing simultaneous cooling and evaporation by bringing cold and dry continental air in contact with the sea surface (Poulain and Raicich, 2001; Raicich et al., 2013).
-In contrast, the Sirocco is a southerly moist and warmer wind, channeled by the Adriatic coastal mountains that tends to occur year-round without a favored month or season (Poulain and Raicich, 2001).
-The relatively smooth Sirocco wind causes a sea-level rise in the northern Adriatic which drives an intense southward return flow when wind forcing relaxes (Cosoli et al., 2012).
+The main wind regimes consist of bora and sirocco wind events.
+The bora is a east-north-easterly katabatic wind with gusts reaching up to $50 \,\mathrm{m\,s^{-1}}$ and bringing cold and dry continental air from the north-east over the sea (Poulain and Raicich, 2001).
+The bora intensity is highly affected by the land orography and blows with particular strength over the Gulf of Trieste.
+Bora winds are most common during the cold season, but they can also occur during the summer.
+When the bora blows, it forces the surface water out of the gulf, and a replenishing bottom counter-current entering the Gulf causes an upwelling on its closed side (Querin et al., 2006; Malačič et al., 2001).
+Furthermore, bora events are very efficient in causing simultaneous cooling and evaporation by bringing cold and dry continental air in contact with the sea surface (Poulain and Raicich, 2001; Raicich et al., 2013).
+In contrast, the sirocco is a southerly moist and warmer wind channelled by the Adriatic coastal mountains that tends to occur year-round without a favoured month or season (Poulain and Raicich, 2001).
+The relatively smooth sirocco wind causes a sea-level rise in the northern Adriatic which drives an intense southward return flow when wind forcing relaxes (Cosoli et al., 2012).

-High Frequency Radar (HFR) is a powerful technology to measure horizontal surface currents and sea waves over a grid in a wide area of the sea.
+High-frequency radar (HFR) is a powerful technology to measure horizontal surface currents and sea waves over a grid in a wide area of the sea.
 The HFR technology is founded on the principle of Bragg scattering of the electromagnetic radiation over the rough conductive sea surface (Crombie, 1955).
-Currents are obtained from the Doppler shift of radio waves backscattered by surface gravity waves of half their electromagnetic wavelength.
-Each radar site allows to estimate the component of the current towards or away from the receiving antenna (radial current component), and thus two sites are needed to obtain total currents.
+Currents are obtained from the Doppler shift of radio waves backscattered by surface gravity waves of half of their electromagnetic wavelength.
+Each radar site allows us to estimate the component of the current towards or away from the receiving antenna (radial current component), and thus two sites are needed to obtain total currents.
 The distance to the backscattered signal is determined by range-gating the returns.
-Depending on the methodology used to determine the incoming direction of the scattered signal (also called "bearing determination"), commercial HFR systems can be divided into two main types: Beam Forming and Direction Finding.
-Detailed description of radar technology and its uses can be found in Lorente et al. (2022).
+Depending on the methodology used to determine the incoming direction of the scattered signal (also called "bearing determination"), commercial HFR systems can be divided into two main types: beam forming and direction finding.
+A detailed description of the radar technology and its uses can be found in Lorente et al. (2022).